syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/globalization.md

 documentation: ug
 ---

-# Global local in ##Platform_Name## Stepper control
+# Globalization in ##Platform_Name## Stepper control

 ## Localization

 The Localization library allows you to localize `Optional` property of the Stepper.
-Optional property of the stepper control can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `Locale` value and translation object.
+Optional property of the Stepper control can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `Locale` value and translation object.
 In the below sample, `French` culture is set to Stepper and changed the optional property text.

 Locale key |en-US (default)
 -----|-----